MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/on-premises-diagnostics.md

 Microsoft downloaded Logstash to C:\\ELK\\Logstash on the Orchestrator #2 and Orchestrator #3 nodes.

-To help guarantee that Logstash runs on startup, we used NSSM to set up a service for the Logstash batch script.
+To help guarantee that Logstash runs on startup, we used the Non-Sucking Service Manager (NSSM) to set up a service for the Logstash batch script.

 1. Copy nssm.exe to the Logstash bin folder (for example, C:\\ELK\\Logstash\\6.2.4\\bin\\).
 2. Open Windows PowerShell from the bin folder, and run the following command.